TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.dbformysqlservers/orcasmysqlcpuoverload-fairfax.md

       }
     }
   },
-  "displayLabel": "Increase the Server Storage limit", "additionalColumns": []
+  "displayLabel": "Increase the MySQL server vCores", "additionalColumns": [],
+  "tip": "You can improve the query performance of your MySQL database by increasing the server vCores."
 }
 ---